splunk/public-o11y-docs/private-preview/aopt/aopt-intro.rst

 Key features
 ==========================================================

-* :guilabel:`Kubernetes Profiler` (the :guilabel:`Application Optimization` dashboard) provides comprehensive insights into the efficiency of your CPU and memory settings for your Kubernetes workloads.
+* :guilabel:`Kubernetes Profiler` (the :guilabel:`Application Optimization` dashboard) provides insights into the efficiency of your CPU and memory settings for your Kubernetes workloads.
+You can use the profiler to
+   * Obtain insight summaries by applying filters of your choice (environment, cluster, namespace, and so on).
+   * Find the workloads most in need of attention based on your priorities, which could be performance, reliability, or cost savings.

-* :guilabel:`Instant Recommendations` provide suggestions for CPU and memory settings based on historical utilization data (metrics you've sent to Splunk IM).
-You can apply these suggestions directly to your pods using the YAML snippets it provides.
+* :guilabel:`Instant Recommendations` provide suggestions for CPU and memory settings based on historical utilization across all pods of a workload.
+Utilization data comes from the metrics you've sent to Splunk IM.
+You can apply these suggestions directly to your workloads using the YAML snippets it provides.

+* :guilabel:`Horizontal Pod Autoscaler (HPA) recommendations` provide PLACEHOLDER.

 Requirements